connectivecpp/chops-net-ip/README.md

 # About

 The primary author of Chops is Cliff Green, softwarelibre at codewrangler dot net.
-Cliff is a software engineer and has worked for years with networked and distributed systems, wireless networks, location technology, and large scale embedded systems in the military aerospace industry.
+Cliff is a software engineer and has worked for years writing infrastructural libraries and applications for use in networked and distributed systems, typically where high reliability or uptime is required.
+The domains where he has worked include wireless networks, simulation systems, location technology, and large scale embedded systems in the military aerospace industry.
 He has volunteered every year at CppCon and presented at BoostCon (before it was renamed to C++ Now).

 Cliff lives in the Seattle area and you may know him from other interests including volleyball, hiking, railroading (both the model variety and the big ones in real life), music, or even parent support activities (if you are having major difficulties with your teen check out the Changes Parent Support Network, http://cpsn.org).